parlajatwit/bsml/README.md

 ## usage
 create a folder for specific topics in ``./articles``
 create a md file in ``./articles/<category>``
-add an article title, author, date, and template file as follows
+edit the variables in .bsmlrc as you see fit add an article title, author, date, and template file as follows
 ```
 Article Name